 In September 2006 USAID awarded ACDI/VOCA a $5 million cooperative agreement to implement the West Bank Food Security Program.
-The program is designed to reduce food insecurity and improve sustainable livelihoods for over 2,175 rural and smallholder farmer households by increasing their agricultural production and expanding cooperative agribusiness.
-By the end of the 2-year program, approximately 15,225 people are expected to benefit from ACDI/VOCA-led interventions in the region.
+The program was designed to reduce food insecurity and improve sustainable livelihoods for over 2,175 rural and smallholder farmer households by increasing their agricultural production and expanding cooperative agribusiness.
+By the end of the two-year program, approximately 15,225 people benefited from ACDI/VOCA-led interventions in the region.

 - increased individual household food production and livelihood strengthening

 - increased smallholder income through enhanced cooperative capacity and commercial agriculture growth

 ACDI/VOCA worked with cooperatives, farmer groups, smallholder farmers, households, and women to produce, increase the value of, and improve the marketability of crops and processed foods in local Palestinian and Israeli markets.

 To increase household food production and strengthen livelihoods, the program targeted marginalized and female-headed households for home-based production of vegetables and fruits to provide a source of food and supplemental income and to increase coping ability.
 The activity improved the use of farming technologies such as drip irrigation, cultivation practices, and integrated pest management to enhance beneficiary skills and knowledge of fruit and vegetable cultivation.
 ACDI/VOCA helped households not only meet some of their own basic food needs but also generate additional income through the sale of surplus garden vegetables to address other needs.
 Household agricultural production was improved through the construction of water and greenhouse structures such as cisterns and gray wastewater treatment units and small greenhouses.